 Summer Mobile Patrol

-In 2017, the Bike Patrol program ran with 16 police officers participating with 5 police bicycles.
+Last year, the Bike Patrol program had 10 police officers participating with 5 police bicycles.
 This program involves police officers riding into areas of the community that have high pedestrian and bicycle traffic, providing a police presence and enhanced rapport with residents, especially community youth.
 In addition to neighborhood patrols, the Bike Unit also covers the Memorial Day parade, the Immaculate Conception Bike Safety Day, Rock the Block nights, the Elmhurst Park District events like Safety Town, Park-a-Palooza, and “Touch a Truck,” the City Bike Parade, the Elmhurst College Cycling Classic, The YMCA Bike Registration & Safety Information Day, Booti-ful Saturday, the Elmhurst Fire Department Open House, and special bike patrols on Halloween night.
 The Elmhurst Police Bike Unit is active from May thru October each year.
-In 2017, the Bicycle Patrol Unit totaled approximately 150 hours of activity.

 Like the bicycle unit, the Summer Mobile Patrol Side-by-Side provides officers with additional opportunities for community engagement while they are out on patrol.
 The SMP not only provides greater police visibility in areas that squad cars cannot access but also makes officers more approachable to our residents while they are out in the community.

-In 2017, a special City Centre SMP detail was undertaken on Friday and Saturday evenings over the summer to place officers downtown among citizens.
+In 2017 & 2018, a special City Centre SMP detail was undertaken on Friday and Saturday evenings over the summer to place officers downtown among citizens.
 The Summer Mobile Patrol is also used during the St. Patrick’s Day and Memorial Day Parades and the Dan Gibbons Turkey Trot.
-In 2017, the Summer Mobile Patrol totaled approximately 168.50 hours of activity.